informalsystems/partnership-heliax/2022/Q4/artifacts/PoS-pseudocode/PoS-model.md

-validators[] in Addr → Validator //map from address to validator balances[] in Addr → int //map from address to integer bonds[][] in (Addr X Addr) → Bond //map from address to map from address to bond unbonds[][] in (Addr X Addr) → Unbond  //map from (address, address) to unbond slashes[] in Addr → 2^Slash //map from address to list of slashes enqueued_slashes[] in Epoch → 2^Slash //map from epoch to list of slashes
+validators[] in Addr → Validator //map from address to validator balances[] in Addr → int //map from address to integer bonds[][] in (Addr X Addr) → Bond //map from address to map from address to bond global_bonds[] in Addr → GlobalBond //map from address to global bond unbonds[][] in (Addr X Addr) → Unbond  //map from (address, address) to unbond slashes[] in Addr → 2^Slash //map from address to list of slashes enqueued_slashes[] in Epoch → 2^Slash //map from epoch to list of slashes